The Treasure of the Sierra Madre (film): Awards and honors

 In 1990, the film was selected for preservation in the United States National Film Registry by the Library of Congress as "culturally, historically, or aesthetically significant".
-The film was among the first 100 films to be selected.
+The film was among the first 50 films to be selected.

 Critic Leonard Maltin listed The Treasure of the Sierra Madre as one of the "100 Must-See Films of the 20th Century."
 The Directors Guild of America called it the 57th best-directed movie of all time.

-Director Stanley Kubrick listed The Treasure of the Sierra Madre as his 4th favorite film of all time in a 1963 edition of Cinema magazine.
-Director Sam Raimi ranked it as his favorite film of all time in an interview with Rotten Tomatoes and director Paul Thomas Anderson watched it at night before bed while writing There Will Be Blood.
-Director Spike Lee listed it as one of the "87 Films Every Aspiring Director Should See."
+Director Stanley Kubrick listed The Treasure of the Sierra Madre as his fourth favorite film of all time in a 1963 edition of Cinema magazine.
+Director Sam Raimi ranked it as his favorite film of all time in an interview with Rotten Tomatoes, and director Paul Thomas Anderson watched it at night before bed while writing There Will Be Blood.
+Director Spike Lee listed it as one of the "87 Films Every Aspiring Director Should See".

-Breaking Bad creator Vince Gilligan has also cited the film as one of his personal favorites and has said that Dobbs was a key influence in creating the character of Walter White.
+Breaking Bad creator Vince Gilligan has cited the film as one of his personal favorites and has said that Dobbs was a key influence in creating the character of Walter White.
 A key scene from the film was emulated in "Buyout", the sixth episode of the series' fifth season.